 (b) the holder of the licence or permit has failed to comply with this Act, or with any condition to which the licence or permit is subject.

-(2) The Executive Director may accept the surrender of a licence or permit.
+(2) The CEO may accept the surrender of a licence or permit.

+[Section 28 amended by No. 28 of 2006 s.
+241.]

 29. Automatic cancellation of pearling licence, hatchery licence or permit on third conviction under section 8

 If on 3 or more occasions in any period of 10 years the holder of a pearling licence, hatchery licence or permit has been convicted of an offence under section 8, then the licence or permit in respect of which all or the majority of those offences was committed is cancelled by virtue of this section.